petyaracz/Racz2024b/Readme.md

-Phonological categorisation models for Hungarian morphological patterns
+Bagging phonological categorisation models for Hungarian morphological patterns
 ================
 Rácz, Péter
-2024-01-10
+2024-01-11

 In this readme, we go through a way of measuring distance between words based on natural classes that are, in turn, based on segmental